-Amount of Capital investment as of Date Before Which Use

-Effective Date of this Article Shall Terminate
+Amount of Capital investment as of Effective Date of this Article Shall Terminate

 0 to \$5,000 January 1, 2000

 \$5,001 to \$8,000 January 1, 2001

-\$8,001 to \$15,000 January 1, 2002
+\$8.001 to \$15.000 January 1, 2002

-\$15,001 to \$22,000 January 1, 2003
+\$15,001 to \$22,000

+January 1, 2003

-\$22,001 or more January 1, 2004
+\$22,001 or more

+January 1, 2004

-NOTE: The term "capital investment," as used above, is defined to mean the initial outlay by the owner and/or operator to establish the business as of the date of the enactment of the chapter, exclusive of the fair market value of the structure in which the use is located.
+NOTE: The term "capital investment," as used above, is defined to mean the initial outlay by the owner and/or operator to establish the business as of the date of the enactment of the chapter, exclusive of the fair market value of the structure in which the use is located. § 112-25.

-§ 112-25.
 Design guidelines and standards.
 [Amended 1-05-2009 by L.L.
 2 of 2009]

 - A. Applicability.
-The Design Guidelines are applicable to all new development projects requiring site plan review located within the C, LC, SC, CC, D and DMR zones. - B. Guidelines and standards.
+The Design Guidelines are applicable to all new development projects requiring site plan review located within the C, D and DMR zones.
+Applicants shall be responsible for creating the initial proposed design subject to review and approval by the Planning Board in accordance with these guidelines. - B. Guidelines and standards.
 The use of "shall" indicates a standard which will be required by the Planning Board.
 The use of "may", "should" or "encouraged/discouraged" indicate voluntary guidelines, which, although not mandatory, provide guidance to applicants for the design of applicable site and architectural features. - C. Purpose.
-The purpose of the Design Guidelines is to: - (1) Promote site and building designs with enduring aesthetic appeal. - (2) Encourage attractive, inviting, and safe pedestrian-friendly spaces that evoke a character appropriate to the Town of New Baltimore.

-(3) Cultivate development patterns that further the recommendations of the Comprehensive Plan.

-D. Site Guidelines and Standards

-- (1) Commercial and Service Commercial Zones - (a) Site Organization - (i) The natural topography and site features shall be the primary dictating factor in the organization of the built elements of the site. - (ii) Parking shall not be located in front of new buildings.
-Parking may be located on the side of buildings, or between buildings and internal access roadways.
-Existing buildings undertaking projects which require site plan review may retain existing front yard parking areas when redeveloped, but the areas should be improved to include other relevant landscape plantings, vehicular connections, and pedestrian amenities as recommended in these design guidelines. - (iii) Consider varying the building location from lot to lot so that not all buildings are lined up in a row, to minimize the appearance of "strip" development.
-For projects which propose more than one structure, consider grouping buildings together, to simulate the siting of agricultural buildings. - (iv) Buildings may be placed so as to maximize passive solar benefit and do not need to be perpendicular or parallel to the street. - (v) Maintain natural site integrity and avoid sensitive natural resources to the greatest extent possible.
+The purpose of the Design Guidelines is to: - (1) Promote site and building designs with enduring aesthetic appeal. - (2) Encourage attractive, inviting, and safe pedestrian-friendly spaces that evoke a character appropriate to the Town of New Baltimore. - (3) Cultivate development patterns that further the recommendations of the Comprehensive Plan. - D. Site Guidelines and Standards - (1) Commercial - (a) Site Organization - (i) The natural topography and site features shall be the primary dictating factor in the organization of the built elements of the site. - (ii) Parking may occur anywhere on the subject property (subject to the minimum setbacks for the district) and the Planning Board shall have discretion to require relevant landscape plantings, vehicular connections, and pedestrian amenities as recommended in these design guidelines. - (iii) Consider varying the building location from lot to lot so that not all buildings are lined up in a row, to minimize the appearance of "strip" development.
+For projects which propose more than one structure, consider grouping buildings together, to simulate the

+- siting of agricultural buildings. (iv) Buildings may be placed so as to maximize passive solar benefit and do not need to be perpendicular or parallel to the street. - (v) Maintain natural site integrity and avoid sensitive natural resources to the greatest extent possible.